-Beginners can also practice squats by using a chair to squat down until seated, and then use the chair to help stand back up.
+Beginners can also practice squats with a chair by squatting down until seated and then using the chair to help stand back up.

-This is an effective way to practice squats for people at risk for falls, like older or pregnant people.
+This is an effective way to practice squats for people at risk for falls, such as older or pregnant people.

 If you’re a beginner and interested in adding squats or deadlifts to your routine, consider working with a personal trainer first.
 They can help you learn proper technique and reduce your risk for injury.

 A bodyweight squat requires no equipment.
-For more of a challenge, you can also do a weighted squat using a rack and barbell, with or without weights.
-Or, do squats with dumbbells in each hand.
+For more of a challenge, you can do a weighted squat using a rack and barbell, with or without weights.
+Or you can do squats with a dumbbell in each hand.